 Select Residential from the drop-down list

-Note: If you select Commercial your application will be cancelled and you will receive an error message providing instructions
+Note: If you select Commercial your application will be cancelled and you will receive an error message providing instructions.
+If this is a garage sale in a district other than residential, you must a apply for a Special event Permit.

 I have not held a garage sale in the last six months